 The Therefore Project

-At its September meeting, the Session adopted a proposal to begin a new process for continuing our response to racism called The Therefore Project.
-The Session will set up a special committee of Session and congregation members to take inventory of our past and present as a congregation concerning racial issues.
-They will discern, consider, and propose changes concerning any aspects of our life as a congregation that would seek to provide constructive movement toward the ideals that every human being is created "in the image of God," and that would seek to respect and perhaps strengthen the diversity of viewpoints and perspectives within the Session or congregation.
+This special committee of Session and congregation members will discern, consider, and propose changes concerning any aspects of our life as a congregation that would seek to provide constructive movement toward the ideals that every human being is created "in the image of God," and that would seek to respect and perhaps strengthen the diversity of viewpoints and perspectives within the Session or congregation.

 In addition, as a church, we continue to encourage and celebrate the many individuals in the congregation who seek to alleviate racial injustice in ways visible and invisible, public and private.